 If you’re a defense contractor seeking compliance with NIST 800-171, then you need to know how System Security Plans (SSPs) and Plans of Actions & Milestones (POAMs) will factor into your compliance journey.
-SSPs will document how your organization is meeting the 110 NIST controls while POAMs will describe your organization’s plan to meet controls that are as of yet unmet.
+SSPs will document how your organization is meeting the 110 NIST controls while POAMs will describe your organization’s plan to meet controls that are currently unmet.
 POAMs are designed to help you direct your efforts.

 POAMs are not a loophole out of compliance.
 You should think of them as a possible contingency plan if you’re very close to compliance at the time of assessment but not quite there yet.
 Here’s how POAMs work.